vphantom/vof/SPECIFICATION.md

 ### Namespaces: Variant, Enum, Record

-A project or API has a root namespace, dot-delimited, i.e. `com.example`.
+A project or API has a root namespace, dot-delimited, i.e. `com.example`

-Variant, Enum and Record types need unique namespaces in singular form, for example: `com.example.order.line`
+Variant, Enum and Record types need unique namespaces in singular form, for example: `com.example.order.line`.
+Namespaces only allow characters: `[$0-9A-Za-z._-]` and are upper/lower case and hyphen/underscore insensitive.

+Namespaces suggested by VOF are at root level and begin with a dollar sign, like `com.example.$locale`.
+Applications should not use dollar signs in their own namespaces.
+The namespaces are: `$msg`, `$locale`, `$country`, `$subdivision`, `$currency`, `$tax`, `$unit`.

 <!-- advanced -->

 Identifiers within a namespace are strings (JSON) and unsigned integers starting from 0 (CBOR, similar to Protobuf).
-To avoid version conflicts, **identifiers must remain reserved forever when they are deprecated.**  Variants and Enums should have their first or all letters uppercase while record field names should begin with a lowercase letter.
+To avoid version conflicts, **identifiers must remain reserved forever when they are deprecated.**  Symbols are restricted to characters `[0-9A-Za-z_-]` and are upper/lower case and hyphen/underscore insensitive.

 In CBOR, variants, enums and record fields are identified by a unique unsigned integer (similar to Protobuf), which should also be reserved forever.
 For a given context (for example, a company's HTTP API), encoders should maintain a global, namespaced symbol table.
 Applications calling encoder functions for these three types must provide a namespace (i.e. `com.example.order.line`) in which field names will be assigned integers starting from zero as they are first encountered.
 This table must be managed centrally and shared with other endpoints (much like Protobuf IDL `.proto` files must be shared among endpoints).

+Decoders must use the canonical string (as specified in the symbol table) when decoding integers to strings.
+Thus, even if symbols are case insensitive, the string returned must match the initial declaration, allowing applications to use symbols like "USD", "en_US", etc.  Encoders must accept aliases on input but only emit canonical symbols on output.
+(Thus even in JSON, a declared "en_US" specified as "en" in a Text must still be encoded as "en_US".)

 Symbol tables are simple 7-bit ASCII files listing symbols in field order and are thus strictly append-only for each namespace, to preserve field IDs forever.